Skip to content

 Loading the required CSS

-When using the class style, the rendered HTML needs CSS to look right.
 The <twig:QuillContent> component does not load any stylesheet by itself — you decide what to ship to the page.
-There are up to three separate layers, and you load only what you need:

 A Twig helper is shipped to emit the corresponding <link> tags.
 Call it once in your layout (it is idempotent per request — each stylesheet is emitted at most once even if the helper is called several times):